paulsmith/pushup-template-fragments-demo/README.md

 What does "page-oriented" mean?
-It means that the main unit of abstraction in Pushup is the page (a `.up` file), which is a combination of Go code and HTML markup in the same file (yes, PHP-style).
-The page is also the means of composition, because Pushup uses file-based routing, mapping filenames and directories to URLs paths (again, PHP-style).
+It means that the main unit of abstraction in Pushup is the page (a `.up` file), which is a combination of Go code and HTML markup in the same file.
+The page is also the means of composition, because Pushup uses file-based routing, mapping filenames and directories to URLs paths.

 So you write Pushup pages, and then you run Pushup which compiles them and generates pure Go code.
 It builds a single artifact for your app,